SohanParvez9953/Schoollms-demo/README.md

 # Schoollms-demo
-This is my fir git Repository
+This is my first git Repository
+Author - Sohan